oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The Open Trace Format 2 is a highly scalable, memory efficient event trace data format plus support library.
 It is the new standard trace format for Scalasca, Vampir, and TAU and is open for other tools.

-**URL**
+**More Information**

 https://www.score-p.org